-Find information below on your graduation options, your graduation certificate and attending an in-person celebration in 2021.
+Find information below on your graduation arrangements, your graduation certificate and attending an in-person celebration in 2022.

-To allow you to receive your qualification as early as possible, the formal conferral of your award will happen on the last working day of each month.
-You will receive information on how to have your award conferred soon after you complete your study.
-You can check our 2021 calendar of conferral dates for more information.
+To allow you to receive your qualification as early as possible, the formal conferral of your award will take place shortly after you complete your course, usually on the last working day of the month that your course completion is confirmed.
+You will receive information on how to have your award conferred as you complete your study.
+You can check our calendar of conferral dates for more information.
 You will receive your graduation certificate (known as a Testamur) and have access to your final academic transcripts.
-Following your conferral, you will also be invited to attend an in-person graduation, which will be your opportunity to wear academic regalia, cross the stage, be congratulated by University leadership, and celebrate with your family, friends and University community.
+Following your conferral, you will be invited to attend an in-person graduation.
 Learn more below.

 In-person graduation ceremonies